What is a pancreas scan?

-The scanner will be placed over the abdomen in order to detect the gamma rays emitted by the radiopeptide in the pancreas tissue.
+The scanner will be placed over your belly to detect the gamma rays emitted by the radiopeptide in the pancreas tissue.

-You may be repositioned during the scan in order to obtain views of all the surfaces of the pancreas.
+You may be repositioned during the scan to obtain views of all the surfaces of the pancreas.

-When the scan has been completed, the IV line will be removed.
+When the scan is completed, the IV line will be removed.

-While the pancreas scan itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
-The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.
+The pancreas scan itself causes no pain.
+But you may have some discomfort or pain from having to lie still for the entire scan.
+This is particularly true if you have had a recent injury or invasive procedure such as surgery.
+The technologist will use all possible comfort measures and finish the scan as quickly as possible to reduce any discomfort or pain.

 After the procedure

-You should move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the procedure.
+You should move slowly when getting up from the scanner table.
+This will help you avoid any dizziness or lightheadedness from lying flat during the whole test.

-You may be instructed to drink plenty of fluids and empty your bladder frequently for about 24 hours after the procedure to help flush the remaining radionuclide from your body.
+You may be instructed to drink plenty of fluids and empty your bladder often for about 24 hours after the test.
+This will help flush the remaining radionuclide from your body.

 The IV site will be checked for any signs of redness or swelling.
-If you notice any pain, redness, and/or swelling at the IV site after you return home following your procedure, you should notify your doctor as this may indicate an infection or other type of reaction.
+Tell your provider if you have any pain, redness, or swelling at the IV site when you are home.
+This may mean you have an infection or other type of reaction.

-You may resume your usual diet and activities, unless your doctor advises you differently.
-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+You may go back to your normal diet and activities, unless your provider advises you differently.
+Your provider may give you additional or alternate instructions after the test, depending on your particular situation.